For help deciding which of these is best for your work, read on.

 Proofreading is the correction of errors.
 Once the writing is complete and the document is (almost) ready for printing/emailing/publishing, the final stage in the process is to send it to your proofreader.

-A proofreader will weed out errors in spelling, grammar, syntax and punctuation, but will not make non-essential changes to the writing.
+A proofreader weeds out errors in spelling, grammar, syntax and punctuation but will not make non-essential changes to the writing.

-Our proofreading service is charged at £0.01 per word.
-We work mainly on academic papers, but are also happy to take commercial and non-profit assignments.
+My proofreading service is charged at £0.01 per word.
+I work mainly on academic papers, but I’m happy to take texts of all kinds.

 Copy editing is a far more extensive practice that consists of both correcting errors and creative rewording.

-Copy editing takes place at the stage after writing and before proofreading.
-The content of the paper is set, but the ‘wording’ could do with improving.
-Perhaps the structure is unclear, there are problems with repetition or redundancy, or English is not the writer’s first language and some of their phrasing is awkward.
+Copy editing is done after writing and before proofreading.
+The content of the paper is set, but the ‘wording’ could be improved.
+Perhaps the structure is unclear, there are problems with repetition or redundancy, or English is not the writer’s first language and some of the phrasing is awkward.

-Our copyediting service is charged at £0.02 per word.
-We work mainly on academic papers, but are also happy to take commercial and non-profit assignments.
+My copyediting service is charged at £0.02 per word.
+I work mainly on academic papers, but I’m happy to take texts of all kinds.

-Rewriting consists of a dramatic overhaul of an existing text.
+Rewriting involves a dramatic overhaul of an existing text.

 Rewriting a document involves reducing an existing document to a list of notes, and then building an entirely new piece from this bare content.